philsturgeon/awesome-earth/README.md

 - [Woodland Trust](https://www.woodlandtrust.org.uk/) - The Woodland Trust is reforesting the United Kingdom, working with communities, local authorities, and land owners, to get trees in the ground.
 ## News
 - [BBC.com Climate Change](https://www.bbc.com/news/topics/cmj34zmwm1zt/climate-change) - BBC may give fairly slanted reporting when it comes to partisan UK politics, but their climate coverage is usually pretty on point.
+- [Bloomberg Green](https://www.bloomberg.com/green) - Climate news and insights on the latest in science, environmental impacts, zero-emission tech and green finance.

 - [Carbon Brief](https://www.carbonbrief.org/) - UK-based website covering the latest developments in climate science, climate policy and energy policy.
 Clear, data-driven articles and graphics to help improve the understanding of climate change, both in terms of the science and the policy response.
 - [David Bauer's Climate Crisis Collection](https://refind.com/davidbauer/climate-crisis) - How we got here, where we're headed and what we can do about it.
 - [Good](https://www.good.is/planet) - Good and upworthy news covering big issues, 'making purpose contagious'.